ViPeR5000/span/README.md

 - Battery Storage Percentage.
 - Enable/Map Solar Inverter Sensors to circuit(s).
   The solar in the USA is normally a combination of one or two leg poistions 1-32 or 0 indicating none.
-  Look in your Span app for "solar" if any and identify the individual circuit(s).
+  Look in your SPAN app for "solar" if any and identify the individual circuit(s).
   The leg values are combined into a single set of "inverter" sensors, for example in the USA two 120v legs of a 240v circuit positions 30/32.
   In Europe this configuration could be a single 230v leg where one leg is set to 0.